psboonstra/simulations_seamlesssim/README.md

 ### Step 1: `1run_simulator.R`

+**Do this step if you want to rerun the simulation study yourself.
+If you want to use the exact results reported in the paper, then make sure you've downloaded the `out` folder and proceed to Step 2**

 This script loads the necessary packages and installs the `seamlesssim` package if not already installed.
 It then sources `0gen_params_paper.R` and runs the simulator.

 If you are running this on your local machine, which you would indicate by setting the logical flag `running_on_slurm = FALSE` line 17, you will need to run this script "by hand", that is, run the whole script once for each generating data model you want to investigate.
 However, you can also set `running_on_slurm = TRUE`, which allows you to run this script on multiple cores of a high-performance computing cluster running the SLURM scheduler.
 To do so, drop the R scripts in this repo into your home directory on the cluster, then from the terminal run the command `sbatch 1run_simulator.txt` to the terminal, which calls a batch script having the same name.
 If you changed nothing in Step 0, you will be running 91 instances of each of the 10 scenarios, for 910 unique jobs submitted to the scheduler.
-Each job runs 11 unique simulations (i.e. random seeds), so that in total you are running 91*11=1001 simulations for each of the 10 scenarios.
+Each job runs 22 unique simulations (i.e. random seeds), so that in total you are running 91*22=2002 simulations for each of the 10 scenarios.

 After all of the jobs complete, download the `out` folder to your local machine and proceed to the last step.